USDAForestService/gdalraster/CONTRIBUTING.md

 [lintr](https://lintr.r-lib.org/) is in use in the development environment for static analysis of R code, and a `.lintr` file is included in the repository.

+[Cpplint](https://github.com/cpplint/cpplint) is in use in the development environment for C++ code style checking.
+A [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=mine.cpplint) is available.

-**cppcheck** is in use for static analysis of C++ code.
+**cppcheck** is also used for static analysis of C++ code.
 It can be installed with various package managers, e.g., `sudo apt-get install cppcheck` on Debian/Ubuntu.
 Documentation, source code and a Windows installer are available on the [cppcheck website](https://cppcheck.sourceforge.io/).
-It can be used from the command-line and is also integrated with many popular development tools including as a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=NathanJ.cppcheck-plugin).

 All new functionality must include tests added to the automated test suite under `tests/testthat/`.
 Documentation for **testthat** is available at https://testthat.r-lib.org/.